-Those grand plans are the subject of our Finnish Fantasy Fleet expansion in our Daylight Savings 2017 Golden Journal, which is available for free to members of the Gold Club, for a limited time (we’re only making a few of them).
+Those grand plans are the subject of our downloadable Finnish Fantasy Fleet expansion, which is available for free to members of the Gold Club.
 It comes with 20 new “long” ship pieces for use with Second World War at Sea: Sea of Iron.

 None of the ships in this set actually existed, at least not in the way we present them.
 All ship names are drawn from the Kalevala, Finland’s national epic.